 Franz Liszt spent nearly seven years on Sardanapalo, an Italian opera based on Lord Byron's tragedy of 1821.
 Working intermittently, he abandoned a continuous but incomplete draft in 1852.
 The surviving music constitutes almost the entirety of Act 1, a unique mixture of Italianate pastiche and mid-century harmonic innovation.

 Now the opera is being brought to modern ears by David Trippett at the University of Cambridge.
-The manuscript was assumed to be 'extremely fragmentary' (Searle) and difficult to read, its music irretrievable.
+The manuscript was assumed to be fragmentary and difficult to read, its music irretrievable.
 But after a reevaluation, and a period of intensive study, a critical edition with EMB (Neue Liszt Ausgabe) and a performance edition with Schott will both be published in 2019.
 Two sources of information were particularly significant: Liszt's own instrumental cues for orchestrating the work; and working with performers to discover matters of tempi, articulation, and phrasing as part of practice-based research.